Exeter-Omics-Servers/omics-server-documentation/docs/basic_linux.md

 that lower priority.
 Similarly, by running `nice rstudio &` the accompanying 'rsession' process will also be run with lower priority.

-So that all users on slade get a fair share of resources, any commands or processes which are run which will take more than a few minutes of intense processing to complete should be run with a nice value of 10 (the default).
+So that all users on the HPC get a fair share of resources, any commands or processes which are run which will take more than a few minutes of intense processing to complete should be run with a nice value of 10 (the default).
 If any users are seen to persistently flout this requirement then this limit may